Join our list

 Open all year, the Cranberry Trails weave throughout the property and are available free of charge to visitors who check in at the Cranberry Store.
 Snowshoe rentals are available, or bring your own and discover the farm in the snow.
 Bring the whole family – even on-leash pets are welcome.
 The trails vary from 1km to 2.5km treks around the property.

-Two seasons ago, Johnston’s Cranberry Marsh added an fabulous Ice Trail for skating – a 1.2km loop around 12 acres of cranberries!
+Johnston’s Cranberry Marsh recently added a fabulous Ice Trail for skating – a 1.2km loop around 12 acres of cranberries!

-Scheduled to open December 27, 2017 (weather permitting), the ice trail is a truly adventurous way to experience the beauty and serenity of a Muskoka winter.
-Stop by the waterfalls and warm yourself by a trailside fire.
+Scheduled to open December 27, 2018 (weather permitting), the ice trail is a truly adventurous way to experience the beauty and serenity of a Muskoka winter.
+Stop by the waterfalls and warm yourself by a trail side fire.
+Also check out their torchlight skating every Friday from 6 pm – 9 pm (weather permitting).

 Johnston’s Cranberry Marsh and Muskoka Lakes Winery also create custom guided tours.
 Photo tours for the budding photographer, guided winter snowshoe walks, geocaching workshops and nature tours can be combined with lunch that includes wine.